walles/loadviz/README.md

   - Animate the clouds slower
 - Improve idle-system performance by only trying to render clouds where they could be, and the same thing for the flames.
+- Figure out whether `cargo build` should be done in the `libloadviz` project instead.
+Well, it shouldn't.
+No problems related to this seen in a long time.
+- Make the macOS About dialog show the latest `macos-` version number rather than a date

 [create new release]: https://github.com/walles/loadviz/releases/new